wilkon/vanity-numbers/README.md

 ### Small app to generate possible vanity numbers
 ### Scaffolding provided by Spring Initializer and Angular CLI

-## Spring Boot App - CORS configured to take request from 4200 (Angular default)
+## Spring Boot App - CORS configured to take requests from port 4200 (Angular default)
 ### Setup
 Intellij - open build.gradle as new project